 - 55,000+ fee-free ATMs worldwide within the Allpoint Network.

-- Get up to 15% cash back on everyday expenses when you pay with SoFi Money.
+- Get up to 15% cash back on everyday expenses when you pay with the SoFi debit card.

 - Automated bill pay.

 Current Account does not use ChexSytems or a credit report to open accounts.
 One unique feature Current offers is no-holds on debit card gas purchases.
 Some gas stations may apply a hold of up to $100 when you use a debit card.
 These holds lock the amount being held, making it unavailable for spending.
 The Current debit card will immediately refund the hold so that you don’t have available funds locked for days.

 - $10 Opening Deposit.